LaMPilot: An Open Benchmark Dataset for Autonomous Driving with Language Model Programs: Benchmark

 \subsection{Evaluator}

-Our framework evaluates driving performance from the initial state $\vb$ to the goal state $\vg \in \MCG$ using three critical metrics: safety, comfort, and efficiency.
+The \pilotb evaluator incorporates metrics to assess the safety and efficiency of the agent driving policies.

-\paragraph{Safety Metric} We employ the time-to-collision (TTC) as the primary safety metric.
-It measures the vehicle's compliance with traffic regulations and similarity to human driving behaviors by assessing its capability to maintain safe distances and react appropriately to avoid collisions.
-In a scenario with $n+1$ vehicles, including the ego one.
-We utilize the label $i$ to specifically refer to each vehicle, with $0$ being the ego vehicle.
-For a single time step with state $\vvs$, the time to collision ($\tau_i$) with vehicle $i$ is calculated using its velocity $\mathbf{v}_0\in\vvs$ and position $\mathbf{p}_0\in\vvs$, compared against another vehicle with velocity $\mathbf{v}_i \in\vvs$ and position $\mathbf{p}_i\in\vvs$, where $1 \leq i \leq n$.
-The formula is:
+\paragraph{Safety Metric} Time-to-collision (TTC) is used to measure the vehicle's ability to maintain safe distances and avoid collisions.
+In a scenario with $n+1$ vehicles (ego vehicle labeled as $0$), the TTC ($\tau_i$) with vehicle $i$ is calculated using the ego vehicle's velocity $\mathbf{v}_0$ and position $\mathbf{p}_0$, and vehicle $i$'s velocity $\mathbf{v}_i$ and position $\mathbf{p}_i$ ($1 \leq i \leq n$):

-To compute the TTC score, the shortest positive time to collision value $\tau_{\operatorname{min}}$ among all $n$ other vehicles and all the time steps is selected to represent the nearest potential collision.
-We use $t$ to index each time step and $T$ to denote the actual task completion time.
-Therefore, for all $\tau^t_i$ where $i$ ranges from 1 to $n$ and $t$ ranges from 1 to T, the $\tau_{\operatorname{min}}$ can be calculated as:
+The minimum positive TTC value $\tau_{\min}$ among all $n$ vehicles over all time steps $t$ (up to task completion time $T$) represents the nearest potential collision:

-TTC scores are given empirically based on a 2-second safety margin~\cite{8868119}, with scores above 2 seconds considered safe and rated as 100.
-Specifically, the TTC score is calculated as follows:
+TTC scores are empirically assigned based on a 2-second safety margin, with values above 2 seconds considered safe and given a score of 100:

-\paragraph{Comfort Metric} Speed variance (SV) is used to assess the smoothness of speed transitions, reflecting the comfort level of the driving policy.

-We first need to calculate the speed standard deviation $\sigma_{0}$ for the ego vehicle.
-For each time step $t$, where $1 \leq t \leq T$, we calculate the $\sigma_{0}$ as follows:
+Speed variance (SV) is considered as another safety metric~\cite{garber_factors_1989}.
+The ego vehicle's speed standard deviation $\sigma_{0}$ is calculated as: